chopralab/CLAW_OzESI_MUFA_Manuscript/readme.md

-# CLAW: AI-Enhanced OzESI Processing Pipeline
+# CLAW-OzESI-MRM: Agentic OzESI-MRM Processing Pipeline

 ## Overview
 Here we introduce a feature of CLAW for identifying double bond locations in monounsaturated fatty acids (MUFAs) using LC-OzESI-MRM (Ozone-induced Electrospray Ionization Multiple Reaction Monitoring).
 This repository contains both the core OzESI CLAW processing pipeline and its AI agent integration located in the ASPIRE_LINQX submodule.